mic-kul/rack_password_timetoken/README.md

 From now on, your staging app should prompt for `janusz` password before you access it.

+You can also generate time based access tokens.
+Visit `your-rack-protected-site.com/?code=janusz`.
+Your token will be generated and query string that should be appended to the url will be displayed:
+`?token=5959dd0c8481a19b4c0d0955cabc215f465cf1182923f90e00751daa0f38a0a4&valid_until=2015-10-11+00:45:00`

 ## Contributing

 1. Fork it ( https://github.com/netguru/rack_password/fork )